C-Otto/BitBook/documentation/lnd.md

    For transactions that send funds from `lnd`'s wallet, the source and change addresses are marked as owned, and the description "lnd" is set for the addresses.
-   This is only done if all addresses are alreayd marked as owned and if no label is set for the transaction (in `lnd`).
+   This is only done if all addresses are already marked as owned and if no label is set for the transaction (in `lnd`).

 3. **Channel Opening Transactions**